 Validation Tests

-To prepare an ideal, lightweight neural network model for importation into the Jetson, a series of validation tests were performed to tune the parameters of the model.
+To prepare an ideal, lightweight neural network model for import into the Jetson, a series of validation tests were performed to tune the parameters of the model.
 A network is validated by passing through the training and inference stages.
 During these tests, the main metric indicating a network’s performance is its accuracy; however, runtime was also considered in later tests in consideration of the Jetson’s needs.